 Born in Saudi Arabia, Gwenn has lived most of her life in France and in the US.
 She claims Portland, Oregon as her hometown, and she currently lives on Long Beach Island, New Jersey.

 Born in Quezon City, Philippines, Diño Boekelmann was uprooted and replanted in Germany, Israel and finally the US, where she received a BA from UC Berkeley.
 She is inspired by the vibrancy and strength of the Filipino culture; she uses Abacá to celebrate the multi-layered experiences.
 Her work has been shown at the Salmagundi Club, Allied Artists of America, Phillips Mill, Trenton City Museum and Sardenhaus Munich.

 Mic is a recipient of the NYFA Immigrant Artist Program and creative capital Professional Development Program, and her works are part of the permanent Campus Collection at Princeton University.
-As an educator, incubator and facilitator, she runs PAD (Princeton Artist Directory), NExSE (Northeast by Southeast Filipino American Artist Collective) and Orange Door, an artist-run space for exhibitions, panel discussions and artist retreats.
-Mic lives and works in Princeton, New Jersey.
+As an educator, incubator and facilitator, she co-leads PAD (Princeton Artist Directory) and NExSE (Northeast by Southeast Filipino American Artist Collective).
+Mic lives, works in Princeton, New Jersey and runs The Orange Door, an artist-run space for exhibitions, panel discussions and artist retreats.

 Picturing Women Inventors

 Throughout American history, women with diverse backgrounds and interests created inventions that changed lives every day.
 But women haven’t always had equal opportunities to be inventors or received as much recognition.
 The Smithsonian and the United States Patent and Trademark Office present “Picturing Women Inventors,” a poster exhibition that explores the inventions of 19 highly accomplished American women.
 Astronauts, computer pioneers, and business women join athletes, engineers, and even teenagers in this remarkable group of inventors.